Deep Limits of Residual Neural Networks: Introduction

 We define regularisation terms $R^{(1)}_n(\bfK^{(n)})$, $R^{(2)}_n(\bfb^{(n)})$, $R^{(3)}(W)$, $R^{(4)}(c)$ by

 where $\tau_i>0$.
+Since all norms on fininite dimensional vector spaces are topologically equivalent, many of the results in this paper do not depend on the specific choices for the norms $\|\cdot\|$ that are used in the definitions above.
+In some places, such as in Section~\ref{subsec:ProofConv:Reg} however, an inner product structure is assumed on certain norms, while in others, such as Lemma~\ref{lem:convergenceforwardpass} and the derived Corollary~\ref{cor:convergenceforwardpass}, the constants in the estimates will depend on the specific choice of norm.

+Since we eventually wish to interpret the $n$ layers of the network as a discretisation of (one-dimensional) time with time step $\frac1n$, the scaling by $n$ of the difference terms in $R_n^{(1)}$ and $R_n^{(2)}$ is the correct one to view these terms as discretised integrals of finite-difference approximations to squared gradients.
+This will be further clarified in Section~\ref{subsubsec:Intro:Reg:NonPar} and follows as a consequence of the approximation

-Note that $R^{(3)}$ and $R^{(4)}$ do not depend on $n$.
-We refer to $R^{(1)}_n,R^{(2)}_n$ as the non-parametric regularisers, and $R^{(3)},R^{(4)}$ as the parametric regularisers.
+We emphasise that $R^{(3)}$ and $R^{(4)}$ do not depend on $n$.
+We refer to $R^{(1)}_n,R^{(2)}_n$ as the non-parametric regularisers, and $R^{(3)},R^{(4)}$ as the parametric regularisers (we consider $\bfK^{(n)}$ and $\bfb^{(n)}$ to be non-parametric as their complexity grows with the number of layers $n$, whilst $W$ and $c$ are parametric as their complexity is independent of $n$).
 The point of including regularisation is to enforce compactness in the minimizers; without compactness we cannot find converging sequences of minimisers which, in particular, can lead to objective functionals that become ill-posed in the deep layer limit.
 We justify the regularisation below, however we note that the regularisation is quite strong.
-In particular we are imposing $H^1$ bounds on $\bfK^{(n)}$ and $\bfb^{(n)}$ as well as norm bounds on $W$ and $c$.
+In particular, we are imposing $H^1$ bounds on $\bfK^{(n)}$ and $\bfb^{(n)}$ ---which are also suggested in \cite{haber17}--- as well as norm bounds on $W$ and $c$.
 The cost of treating a wide range of activation functions $\sigma$ and classification functions $h$ is to include strong regularisation functions.
 In specific cases it may be possible to reduce the regularisation, for example by setting $\tau_i=0$ and/or removing the terms $R^{(3)},R^{(4)}$.
-Next, we give a discussion on why these terms, in general, are necessary.
+In the next two subsections, we give a discussion on why these terms, in general, are necessary.

+It should also be noted that it is sometimes observed that techniques such as stochastic node or layer dropout \cite{huang16} can act as regularizers, without the need for explicitly added regularization terms.
+A good mathematical understanding of this phenomenon is still missing from the literature, to the current knowledge of the authors, and in this paper we have restricted ourselves to adding explicit regularization terms, as is common in the calculus of variations.